NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 # Implementation and operational Notes {#implementationnotes}

-Although any valid domain name can be used for the catalog name $CATZ, it is RECOMMENDED to use either a domain name controlled by the catalog producer, or to use a name under a suitable name such as "invalid." [@!RFC6761].
+Although any valid domain name can be used for the catalog name $CATZ, a catalog producer MUST NOT use names that are not under the control of the catalog producer.
+It is
+RECOMMENDED to use either a domain name owned by the catalog producer, or to use a name under a suitable name such as "invalid." [@!RFC6761].

 Catalog zones on secondary nameservers would have to be set up manually, perhaps